-TABLE 2.5: Summary of Decision Criteria, Procedures and Institutional Responsibilities across the PPP Process
+TABLE 2.3: Summary of Decision Criteria, Procedures and InstitutionalResponsibilities across the PPP Process

 Key Decision Criteria Procedures Identify projects and screening Does the project fit in with a broader plan for the sector?
 Is the project economically feasible and fiscally responsible?
 Does the project meet PPP program objectives?
 Prepare pre-feasibility or initial scoping study.
 Seek confirmation that the project contributes to a broader sector plan.
 Seek confirmation that the project is economically feasible and fiscally responsible.
 Submit project documentation for approval.
 Appraise the project Is the project economically, technically, environmentally, and legally feasible?
 Is the project affordable?
 Is the project suitable as a PPP?
 (Commercially feasible and bankable, and likely to deliver Value for Money as a PPP?)
 Is there an appropriate procurement strategy?
 Prepare a comprehensive appraisal which provides evidence of the project's economic, commercial, technical, environmental, and legal feasibility, as well as its affordability.
 Conduct a Value for Money assessment of the suitability of the project as a PPP.
 Prepare procurement strategy.
 Submit project documentation for approval by relevant agencies.
 Structure the procurement process and project contract Does tender documentation reflect the procurement strategy?
 Have risks been identified and allocated to the most appropriate party?
 Are management plans in place for risks allocated to the government?
 Have contracts been drafted to reflect the risk matrix?
 Prepare tender documentation, including qualification criteria, evaluation criteria, and proposal requirements.
 Prepare risk matrix and allocate risks.
 Develop risk management plans.
 Draft contracts.
 Seek approval for contracts.
 Refine and finalize procurement strategy.
+Obtain approvals.

-TABLE 2.5: Summary of Decision Criteria, Procedures and Institutional Responsibilities across the PPP Process

-Key Decision Criteria Procedures Obtain approvals.
-Tender and award Has the procurement process been competitive?
+TABLE 2.3: Summary of Decision Criteria, Procedures and InstitutionalResponsibilities across the PPP Process Key Decision Criteria Procedures Tender and award Has the procurement process been competitive?
 Have qualified private partners been informed about the PPP?
 Have qualified private partners been given ample opportunity to express their interest and develop proposals?
 Has the selection criteria ensured a Value for Money private partner is selected?
 Market the PPP.
 Undertake qualification/prequalification.
 Qualify (and, if necessary, shortlist) qualified firms.
 Issue Request for Proposals (RFP) and receive bids.
 Evaluate bids.
 Select the proposal that offers the greatest Value for Money.
 Sign the contract and reach financial close.
 Manage the contract - construction, service delivery and hand back Are there issues with project delivery that need attention?
 Should the contract be terminated or altered?
 Manage the contract, including the delivery of the service against the agreed performance metrics/key performance indicators (KPIs).
 Communicate issues to central agencies if risk status escalates.

 Neither this chapter nor the remainder of the PPP Guide discuss in detail general project governance frameworks or project management techniques.
 Instead this PPP Guide simply draws attention to this where they are relevant.
-For example, chapter 3 includes both a description of matters to be considered when planning the management of the PPP process for a project (see chapter 3.11), and stakeholder management and communication matters (chapter 3.12).
+For example, stakeholder identification and management is paramount, as for any government project.
+Specific reminders of this are included in this chapter as a part of the overall process framework (such as in box 2.10).
+Similarly, chapter 3 includes both a description of matters to be considered when planning the management of the PPP process for a project (see chapter 3.11), and stakeholder management and communication matters (chapter 3.12).